 The AAPPM has been the premier educational and informational practice management association in podiatry for over 40 years.

 The AAPSM serves to advance the understanding, prevention, and management of lower extremity sports and fitness injuries.

 The AAWP is a national organization providing leadership to its members in the advancement of educational, political, financial, social, and emotional well-being.
 Their membership includes women podiatrists from coast to coast and throughout Canada.

 The AACPM website provides information on education and careers in podiatric medicine.
-To access a PDF version of their "Podiatric Medical College Information Book", which provides information about podiatry as a career and individual college requirements, go to the AACPM's Career Center web page.
+Visit the AACPM's Career Center web page.